mochi-hpc/mochi-doc/docs/source/index.rst

 to form and manage groups of distributed processes with multiple bootstrap methods (self, view, MPI, join, file) and backends (static, centralized).

-**Bake** is Mochi's main bulk storage service.
-It provides ways to store raw data in local devices such as SSDs or persistent memory devices.

 **ABT-IO** is a small library that can be used to offload POSIX I/O operations to dedicated execution stream to better integrate with the core Mochi libraries.
 ABT-IO depends on Argobots only.